longle325/A.I-chatbot/README.md

 # A.I Chatbot with PhoGPT and Streamlit
-Welcome to A.I Chatbot!
+Welcome to my final Object-Oriented Programming assignment!
 This project represents my endeavor to create a conversational assistant powered by artificial intelligence.
 Utilizing the PhoGPT model from VinAI Research, the chatbot generates human-like responses to user inputs.
 With a sleek user interface built using Streamlit, interacting with the chatbot is intuitive and engaging.
 Join me in exploring the seamless blend of AI technology and user experience!

 ## Features